Evelyn Brent: Career

-She began her film career working under her own name at a New Jersey film studio, then made her major debut in the 1915 silent film production of the Robert W. Service poem "The Shooting of Dan McGrew".
+Evelyn began her film career working as an extra under her own name at New Jersey film studio Fort Lee Studios, appearing in films such as A Man from Mars, A Gentleman From Mississippi and Maurice Tourneur'sThe Pit (1914) for New Jersey's Éclair studio, before her major debut in the 1915 silent film production of Robert W. Service' poem "The Shooting of Dan McGrew".